 I wonder where Sri Krishna is now.
 He was one of the most interesting friends I had growing up.
 I remember making the whole move to Middle School when I came to Class 6.
-New building, website new teachers, syringe new subjects..
+New building, new teachers, new subjects..
 I went from Class 5R to Class 6K and everything was new..
 Everything except the tall kid who sat in the last bench..
 He looked old.. really old.

 Sri Krishna was the quiet type.
 He didn’t talk much.
 Had few friends and usually ate alone..
 It turned out he had been in the sixth standard for two years.
 He had already flunked in the 5th once, so that made him a hell of a lot older than us..
 At first, we were all a little intimidated by the guy and since he kept quiet, we didn’t talk to him much.. until one fine day in the first term.